-The third Internet Yami-Ichi in Tokyo took place at 3331 Arts Chiyoda of October 2016.
+The third Internet Yami-Ichi in Tokyo took place at 3331 Arts Chiyoda in October 2016.

 For this iteration of the event I was not an organizer.
 Rather, I sold live drawings and an item known as YouTube DVD.